Info for Faculty

 UMD Career and Internship Services conducts an annual follow-up survey of new UMD graduates.
 Every year we contact graduates who received undergraduate degrees in the previous year to find out what they've been doing during their first year after graduation.
 Reports of our findings are posted in the Graduate Follow-up Report.

-GoldPASS is the U of M's online database to help connect students and alumni with employers, volunteer organizations, and internships across the country.
+GoldPASS powered by Handshake is the U of M's online database to help connect students and alumni with employers, volunteer organizations, and internships across the country.